 - 2 tablespoons rice wine

-- 1/2 tablespoon corn syrup or more sugar
+- 1/2 tablespoon corn or oligo syrup (or more sugar)

 - 1 tablespoon minced garlic